 Let’s take a look at how leasing a car works.

 Lease payments are usually less than the equivalent monthly payments to buy the same car new, so you may be able to afford a nicer model if you lease.
 Decide how much you can realistically spend each month on lease payments.

 Visit a dealership and browse vehicles available for lease once you’ve set your budget.
 Most dealerships sell cars after they lease them, so the newest models will often be the only ones available for lease.
-Not every dealership offers leasing programs, so be sure to ask a salesperson or associate for assistance when you at the dealership.
+Not every dealership offers leasing programs, so be sure to ask a salesperson for assistance when you are at the dealership.

 You should shop for a vehicle to lease the same way that you would shop for a car to buy.
-Take the vehicle for a test drive, consider the vehicle’s fuel efficiency and features and pick a car that you think you’ll be comfortable in for a few years.
+Take the vehicle for a test drive, consider the vehicle’s fuel efficiency and features, and pick a car you think you’ll be comfortable in for a few years.
 Don’t be afraid to shop around at more than one dealership before you choose a car.